Is Camping a Sport? (Settling the Debate Once and for All)

 Camping isn’t technically a sport because it lacks a spirit of competition unless you implement one among your friends or fellow campers.

+There are several aspects of camping that could potentially be considered sports.
 Let’s take a closer look at camping activities that could qualify your time in the woods as a real sport.

 1. Trail Running